backstage/backstage/plugins/todo-backend/README.md

 ## Parser Configuration

 The `TodoScmReader` accepts a `TodoParser` option, which can be used to configure your own parser.
 The default one is based on [Leasot](https://github.com/pgilad/leasot) and supports a wide range of languages.
-You can change the list of supported tags by configuring your own version of the built-in parser, for example:
+You can add to the list of supported tags by configuring your own version of the built-in parser, for example:

 ```ts
 import {